elephantscale/es-training-new/deep-learning/generic/DL-CNN-backup.md

      - A LOT of features!

- * But let's think… is this going to work for us?
+ * But let's think... is this going to work for us?

      - What are some problems?